 Employees who have been continuously employed with the School for one year are entitled to unpaid parental leave, provided they expect to have responsibility (i.e. parental responsibility) for a child.
 The leave should be taken before the child's 18th birthday.
 Employees should be the parent:

-- named on the child's birth certificate - named on the child's adoption certificate have legal parental responsibility for the child
+- named on the child's birth certificate - named on the child's adoption certificate

 OR